sake92/fp4noobs/README.md

 Where it gets challenging is the maths(category theory) terminology and advanced types (higher kinded types).
 This repo tries to simplify that learning path.
 It tries to introduce minimal syntax and some examples of usage for each concept.
+Each of these is using [typeclass pattern](https://docs.scala-lang.org/scala3/book/ca-type-classes.html) which you need to know already.

 Order of reading:
 1. [semigroup](https://github.com/sake92/fp4noobs/tree/main/fp/src/main/scala/fp/semigroup)